 - E. The prohibition described in this Section do not apply to: - 1.
-Activities occurring within the scope of any permit exempting a use from this section of the McMinnville City Code issued by the City under the provisions of the McMinnville Municipal Code. - 2.
+Activities occurring within the scope of any permit issued by the City under the provisions of the McMinnville Municipal Code. - 2.
 Emergency response activities; - 3.
-Vehicles performing repairs or upgrades in the right-of-way, including but not limited to street sweeping, sewer cleaning, construction and maintenance activities as authorized by the City Manager or designee. - F. In addition to any corrective action ordered by the City, a person found to have violated the provisions of this section may be assessed a civil penalty.
+Vehicles performing repairs or upgrades in the right-of-way, including but not limited to street sweeping, sewer cleaning, construction and maintenance activities occurring between the hours of 7:00 a.m. and 8:00 p.m. - F. In addition to any corrective action ordered by the City, a person found to have violated the provisions of this section may be assessed a civil penalty.
 The amount of the civil penalty assessed for each day of continuing violation will not exceed the amount established for a Class 5 Code Violation.